How to Deal With an Aggressive Divorce Lawyer in Arizona

 Ignoring the Aggressive Divorce Attorney

 You ignore the aggressive divorce attorney by minimizing the number of points of contact you have with him or her.
-You can do this best by putting everything in writing and not participating in lengthy telephone calls or in person meetings.
-If you must have an in person meeting, try to schedule it at your attorney’s office where you can be separated from the aggressive attorney by staying in an office nearby.
+You can do this best by putting everything in writing and not participate in lengthy telephone calls or in-person meetings.
+If you must have an in-person meeting, try to schedule it at your attorney’s office where you can be separated from the aggressive attorney by staying in a room nearby.

 Do What Needs to Be Done

 You should build your case as quickly as possible.
-The one thing most aggressive attorneys fail at is actually preparing their case for trial.
+The one thing most aggressive lawyers fail at is preparing their case for trial.
 Use this to your advantage by accumulating all the information and documentation you need for your case.
-The aggressive attorney can attempt to prolong the case by not disclosing important documentation you need to prepare your case for trial.
+The aggressive attorney can attempt to prolong the case by not disclosing relevant documentation you need to prepare your case for trial.

-Instead of going back and forth with such an aggressive divorce attorney, simply have your attorney send a single letter directing the aggressive attorney to turn over the documents by a certain date and informing him or her that if the documents are not disclosed by that date you will issues subpoenas directly to his or her client’s employer, investment companies, banks, credit card companies etc to obtain the documents.
+Instead of going back and forth with such an aggressive divorce attorney, simply have your attorney send a single letter directing the aggressive attorney to turn over the documents by a specified date.
+If the documents are not turned over, issues subpoenas directly to his or her client’s employer, investment companies, banks, credit card companies, etc. to obtain the documents.

 Your attorney should close that letter with a warning that you will seek an award of all your attorney fees and costs incurred in issuing those subpoenas.
 Most judges appreciate this approach because it does not involve the court in a dispute as to what documents were or were not turned over.